thirdelement/goal-getter/README.md

 <h2 align="left"><img src="static/images/readme-images/homepage.png"></h2>
 The Add and Edit Goal forms are created with Bootstrap Tabs.
 This enabled the form to be displayed on one HTML page but retain separate sections for each GROW area.
 <h2 align="left"><img src="static/images/readme-images/add-goal.png"></h2>
-The goals on the Shared goals and Profile pages are displayed using a Bootstrap card with a collapsible button which shows the completed Tabs form.
+On the Shared Goals and Profile pages, goals are displayed using a Bootstrap card with a collapsible button which shows the completed Tabs form.
 The use of collapsible and Tabs functionality enables details to be easily accessible with efficient use of space.
 <h2 align="left"><img src="static/images/readme-images/goal-content.png"></h2>

 ### Colour Scheme
 The Heroic-features colour scheme was not altered.
 This provided a dark menu bar and footer which was distinct to the grey header and footer for the feature boxes.
 The main colour interest for each page is from the Jumbotron image.
 Bold, bright imagery was preferred in order to inject some energy and excitement into the goal setting process.
 ### Typography
-The Heroic-features colour scheme was not altered.
-This provided a dark menu bar and footer which was distinct to the grey header and footer for the feature boxes.
-The main colour interest for each page is from the Jumbotron image.
-Bold, bright imagery was preferred in order to inject some energy and excitement into the goal setting process.
+It did not seem necessary to change the default Bootstrap fonts as these were clear and easy to read.
+There was no other specific stylistic requirement to fulfil other than this.
 ### Buttons
 The default Bootstrap button colours were used.
 It was considered that the default colours again provided the clarity and consistency needed.
 This usage corresponded with Bootstrap recommendations as follows:
 - Btn-info – More Info